Three Gorges Dam: Portage railways

-Relocation of residents
+Displacement of residents

-Although the huge size of the reservoir necessitated large-scale relocation upstream, it was considered justified by the flood protection provided for the communities downstream of the dam.
-By June 2008, China had relocated 1.24 million residents (as far as Gaoyang in Hubei Province) as it was estimated that 13 cities, 140 towns and 1,350 villages would be either completely or partially flooded by the reservoir, amounting to roughly 1.5% of Hubei's 60.3 million and Chongqing Municipality's 31.44 million population.
-Approximately 140,000 residents were relocated to other provinces.
+During planning, it was estimated that 13 cities, 140 towns and 1,350 villages would be partially or completely flooded by the reservoir, amounting to roughly 1.5% of Hubei's 60.3 million people and Chongqing Municipality's 31.44 million people.
+These people were moved to new homes by the Chinese government, which considered the displacement justified by the flood protection provided for the communities downstream of the dam.

-Between 2002 and 2005, Canadian photographer Edward Burtynsky documented the impact of the project on the surrounding areas, including the town of Wan Zhou.
+Between 2002 and 2005, Canadian photographer Edward Burtynsky documented the impact of the project on the surrounding areas, including the town of Wanzhou.
 Other photographers who recorded the change include Chengdu-based Muge, Paris-based Zeng Nian (originally from Jiangsu), and Israeli Nadav Kander.
-Living conditions have deteriorated for many, and hundreds of thousands of people could not find work.
-The older generation was particularly affected, but the younger generations were able to benefit from the educational and career opportunities afforded by moving to large cities with newly built, modern companies and schools.
+Living conditions deteriorated for many, and hundreds of thousands of people could not find work.
+The older generation was particularly affected, but younger generations benefited from the educational and career opportunities afforded by moving to large cities with new, modern companies and schools.

-Mass relocation was completed on July 22, 2008.
-Some reports from 2007 claimed that Chongqing Municipality would encourage an additional four million people to move away from the dam to the main urban area of Chongqing by 2020.
+Some 2007 reports claimed that Chongqing Municipality would encourage four million more people to move away from the dam to Chongqing's main urban area by 2020.
 The municipal government asserted that the relocation was driven by urbanization, rather than a direct result of the dam project, and that the people involved included other areas of the municipality.

+By June 2008, China had moved 1.24 million residents as far as Gaoyang in Hebei Province, and the moves concluded the following month.

-Other impacts
+Other effects

 Cultural and history

+The area which would fill with water behind the dam included locations with significant cultural history.
+The State Council authorized a ¥505 million archaeology salvage effort.
+Over the course of several years, archaeologists excavated 723 sites and conducted surface archaeology recovery missions at an additional 346 sites.
+Archaeologists recovered 200,000 artifacts of which 13,000 were considered as particularly historically or culturally notable.
+As part of this effort, the old Chongqing City Museum was replaced by the Chongqing China Sanxia Museum to house many of the recovered artifacts.

+Recovered structures that were too large for museums were moved upland to reconstruction districts (fu jian qu), which are outdoor museum parks.
+Recovered structures placed in such parks include temples, pavilions, houses, and bridges, among others.